uincore/lane-finder/README.md

 ## Finding Lane Boundaries on the Road

 The project is a software pipeline that does road lane boundaries identification on images or on video.
-The project uses two assumptions:
+The project uses some assumptions:
 - camera is mounted at the center of a car
 - camera optical axis is on car's center line
 - lane lines are parallel